topiaruss/docker-devpi/README.md

     docker start devpi

-Devpi creates a user named `root` by default, its password can be set with the `DEVPI_PASSWORD` environment variable.
+Devpi creates a user named `root` by default.
+Its password can be set with the `DEVPI_PASSWORD` environment variable.